-Pretty awesome.
 Keep this knowledge in your “discount holster” and fire it on an expensive purchase so you can maximize your cash-back.

 Below is a copy of my chat transcript that details exactly how the whole thing went down.
-The magically delicious parts of the chat are highlighted in yellow:

 Ask the Reader: Have you ever been able to get some money back from Amazon after buying something and then noticing that the price was lowered?
 Was it easy?
 How did the whole deal go down?
 I look forward to your comments.